-Nag Tibba Trek - Part 1 - In and Around Pantwari village
+Nag Tibba Trek Journal (Part 1) In and Around Pantwari village

 Holi this year in Mussoorie had a touch of a special colour - white.
 This unexpected snowfall left both tourists and locals cheerful and happy.
 However, this cheer quickly vanished the next morning when most tourists found that their cars couldn't make it up the icy roads.
 It took me two hours to cajole and bully these cars out of my way to make it to Kempty Falls from Mussoorie and then on to Nainbagh.